 Environmental Services for Western Colorado and Eastern Utah

-Avant Environmental Services, Inc. in Grand Junction is managed by Ed Baltzer who has prepared hundreds of Phase I Environmental Site Assessments since 1990
+Avant Environmental Services, Inc. in Grand Junction is managed by Edward Baltzer who has prepared over one thousand Phase I Environmental Site Assessments since 1990

 - Phase I Environmental Site Assessments

 - Regulatory Compliance and Permitting